 Although I intend to use this format throughout the course, I reserve the right to restructure the course as the term progresses, based in part on student feedback and performance.
-Potential changes include (but are not limited to) the introduction of quizzes, and a restructuring of the lecture/discussion schedule.
 I will periodically collect anonymous feedback in class, but feel free to come talk to me if you have suggestions or concerns.

-Grading Policy: Your grade will be determined by one midterm exam, a cumulative final exam, weekly homework submissions, and a participation grade, weighted as follows.
+Grading Policy: Your grade will be determined by weekly homework sets, a participation grade, and a project, weighted as follows.

-Participation 10% Midterm Exam: October 17 A = 90-100
+Homework 60% A = 90-100

-Homework Average 50% Final Exam: December 12 B = 80-89
+Project 30% B = 80-89

-Midterm Exam 20% C = 70-79
+Participation 10% C = 70-79

-Final Exam 20% D = 60-69
+Total 100% D = 60-69

-Total 100% F = 0.59
+F = 0-59

-The Final Exam will be comprehensive, and will take place on Thursday, December 12th from 3:30pm-5:30pm.
+Although there is no final exam, the final exam date, scheduled for Tuesday, May 12th from 3:30pm-5:30pm, will be utilized for project presentations.
 Keep this date in mind when making travel plans for the end of the term.